 The UH-Manoa Economics Department offers one of the world’s leading graduate programs, providing theoretical, empirical, and historical foundations for the study of economic policies across the globe.
 Our program offers M.A. and Ph.D. degrees and admits students to both programs.
 According to the Research Papers in Economics (RePec) rankings, our department ranks among the top 20 percent of economics departments in US universities. (https://ideas.repec.org/top/top.usecondept.html

-Graduate Program & OverviewThe Department’s graduate program enrolls about fifteen students each year.
-Doctoral students take required courses in microeconomic theory, macroeconomics, and econometrics.
-Students are also expected to complete two fields in economics.
-The field options include Economic Development, International Economics, Public Economics, Resource & Environmental Economics, and Human Resources.
+The Department’s graduate program enrolls about fifteen new students each year.
+Doctoral students take required courses in microeconomic theory, macroeconomic theory, econometrics, and complete two fields of specialization.
+Field options include Economic Development, International Economics, Public Economics, Resource and Environmental Economics, and Human Resources.

 , a federal research and educational institution that specializes in the Asia-Pacific region and is located on campus.
-Our location in the middle of the Pacific Ocean, our proximity to the East-West Center, and our multicultural graduate student body provide us with a natural comparative advantage in studying the structure and public policies of Asia-Pacific economies.
+Our location in the middle of the Pacific Ocean, our proximity to the East-West Center, and our multicultural graduate student body provide us with a natural comparative advantage in studying behavior and public policies in Asia-Pacific economies.

 We are currently accepting applications for graduate study in Economics.

 - Graduate applications for East-West Center scholarships are due November 1

 - All other applications for the Fall semester are due January 15